 Suggested Learning Need Codes: 5340, 5000, 5160

 Performance Indicators: 9.5.5, 8.2.1, 4.2.8

 - Associate healthy eating patterns with higher fiber intake.

 - Identify commonly prescribed classes of anti-hypertensive medications that may affect serum potassium levels in CKD.

-This e-learning self-study includes web links to the National Cholesterol Education Program Final Report, the USDA Nutrient Database, the education handout Eating Right for Kidney Health and additional Online Learning opportunities.
+This e-learning self-study includes web links and resources for additional Online Learning opportunities.

 The Certificate of Training program consists of five separate modules that build on each other.
-To receive the certificate associated with this training, all five modules and related tests must first be completed and a subsequent final post test exam in Module 5 must be passed with a minimum of an 80% in order to receive the Certificate of Training.
+To receive the certificate associated with this training, all modules and related tests must first be completed and a subsequent final post test exam after the final module must be passed with a minimum of an 80%.
 The Certificate of Training can then be downloaded and printed from the site.